vmactions/openbsd-vm/README.md

 Use this action to run your CI in OpenBSD.

 The github workflow only supports Ubuntu, Windows and MacOS.
-But what if you need an OpenBSD?
+But what if you need to use OpenBSD?

 This action is to support OpenBSD.

-Sample workflow `openbsd.yml`:
+Sample workflow `test.yml`:

 ```yml